Joseph Kagan, Baron Kagan: Early life

 He was born Juozapas Kaganas into a Litvak family in what after World War I became the Republic of Lithuania, but then in the Russian Empire.
 His parents Benjamin and Miriam Kagan had built up a successful textile business in Kaunas.
 He first came to England in 1933 to study at the University of Leeds but returned to Lithuania where he was trapped on the outbreak of the Second World War in Kaunas.
 His father was away when the Soviets invaded in 1940, and escaped bound for Britain.
 (Benjamin, his father, was the second oldest man in Britain when he died at the age of 109).
-Unusually, Kagan was allowed to retain the family's woollen factory leading to (unproven) suspicions he was an agent of the Russian security services.
+Unusually, Kagan was allowed to retain the family's woollen factory leading to (unproven) suspicions he was an agent of the Soviet security services.

 The Nazis invaded Lithuania during summer 1941 and Kagan was interned by them.
 He married Margarita Shtromaite (later Lady Kagan) in the Kaunas Ghetto.
 The newlyweds and Kagan's mother, Mira managed to survive over three years in this ghetto.
 First, they were ordinary inmates, but when Kagan realised there was no chance of their surviving unless they escaped, he organised a hiding place for himself, his new wife and his mother in a factory just outside the ghetto walls.
 The three lived in a small box in the factory attic for nine months, kept alive by the efforts of a Lithuanian non-Jew, Vytautas Rinkevicius, who risked his and his family's life to save them.